alexandreiabattles/content-ops-starter/content/pages/blog/surround-yourself-with-right-people.md

 title: Welcome back Mav!
 slug: surround-yourself-with-right-people
 date: '2024-07-18'
+excerpt: >-
-excerpt: 'My dear uncle Mav is back, his nephew has written this little letter for you. '
+  My dear uncle Mav is back, his nephew has written this little letter for you.
+  Im glad see you
 featuredImage:
   altText: Thumbnail
   type: ImageBlock